kmcnally26/phpchain/README.md

 ```

 Web UI
-Login into the web ui, follow instructions and create a login user.
+Login into the web ui, follow instructions to delete setup files and then create a login user.
 Then we need to disable newuser.php

 ```